-- The competent specialised departments prepare and coordinate proposals, check the compliance of the policy with regulations, policies, risk-taking, and perform a central review of compliance with regulations, policies, procedures, internal acts, etc. - Management Board of NLB within the scope of its powers, ensures, inter alia, the adequacy of remuneration practices that are consistent with prudent and effective risk management, as well as that they are thus managed, that they encourage such management, and are gender neutral. - Remuneration Committee of the Supervisory Board of NLB is an advisory body of the Bank's Supervisory Board with the duty to carry out expert and independent assessment of the remuneration policies and practices and, on that basis, drafts initiatives for the measures related to the improvement in the management of the Bank's risks, capital, and liquidity; prepares proposals for the decisions of the Supervisory Board in relation to remuneration, including those affecting the Bank's risks and their management; supervises the remuneration of senior management performing the function of risk management and the compliance function, as well as senior management performing the internal audit function; and supports and advises the Bank's Supervisory Board in formulating the Bank's remuneration policy, including that such remuneration policy is gender-neutral and supports equal treatment of employees. - Risk Committee of the Supervisory Board of NLB is an advisory body of the Bank's Supervisory Board with the duty to advise on the Bank's general present and future risk appetite and on the risk management strategy; helps supervise the senior management regarding the implementation of the risk management strategy; without interfering with the duties of the remuneration committee, and checks whether the stimulations provided by the remuneration system take into account the risk, capital, liquidity, probability and schedule of the Bank's revenues, in order to design prudential remuneration policies and practices. - Supervisory Board of NLB, adopts remuneration policies and within the scope of its powers, supervises the implementation of the general principles of remuneration policies.
-In accordance with the EBA Guidelines, the Bank's Supervisory Board is responsible for adopting and maintaining the remuneration policy and for supervising its implementation to ensure that it is fully implemented at the level of the Bank, as well as at the consolidated level of the Group. - The General Meeting of NLB, after the confirmation of the Remuneration policy of the members of the Management Board by the Supervisory Board of the Bank in accordance with the Companies Act (ZGD-1) a voting of the bank's shareholders is conducted to approve the policy.
+- The competent specialised departments prepare and coordinate proposals, check the compliance of the policy with regulations, policies, risk-taking, and perform a central review of compliance with regulations, policies, procedures, internal acts, etc. - The Management Board of the Bank, within the scope of its powers, inter alia, the adequacy of remuneration practices on lower levels within the Bank and throughout the Group that are consistent with prudent and effective risk management and are gender neutral. - The Remuneration Committee is an advisory body of the Supervisory Board and shall also have the duty to: - carry out expert and independent assessments of the remuneration policies and practices and make recommendations to the Supervisory Board to include development of STI and LTI programmes which promote effective risk management and ensuring that policies are gender-neutral, support equal treatment and consider ESG factors. - prepare proposals for all decisions of the Supervisory Board in relation to Remuneration, including review of Basic Salaries, Performance Criteria setting, evaluation of achievement of Performance Criteria targets and approval of annual Remuneration Report. - The Risk Committee is an advisory body of the Supervisory Board and shall also have the duty to: - advise on the Bank's general present and future risk appetite and on the risk management strategy; - help to supervise the Senior Management regarding the implementation of the risk management strategy; - without interfering with the duties of the Remuneration Committee, check whether the Variable Remuneration adequately takes into account relevant risk management considerations including but not limited to capital adequacy, liquidity, ESG etc., and the probability and timing of the Bank's revenues, and make recommendations to ensure prudential remuneration policies and practices. - Supervisory Board of the Bank is responsible for adopting and maintaining the Remuneration Policy and for supervising its implementation.
+The Supervisory Board reviews remuneration proposals and recommendations from the Remuneration Committee and is responsible for adopting decisions on Remuneration of Management Board members.
+In accordance with the EBA guidelines, the Bank's Supervisory Board is responsible for adopting and maintaining the remuneration policy and for overseeing its implementation, thereby ensuring its full implementation at both the Bank and Group levels.

+• The General Meeting of the Bank, after the confirmation of the Remuneration policy of the members of the Management Board by the Supervisory Board of the Bank in accordance with the Companies Act (ZGD-1) a voting of the bank's shareholders is conducted to approve the policy.
 The vote on the remuneration policy at the General Meeting of Shareholders of the Bank is consultative.